-The Group encourages a safe and healthy work environment, free from discrimination, harassment and retaliation.
+The Company as a member of FOURLIS Group encourages a safe and healthy work environment, free from discrimination, harassment and retaliation.
 All employment-related decisions are based on an individual qualification, performance and behavior, or other legitimate business considerations.

-FOURLIS Group will provide reasonable accommodation to otherwise qualified employees with a disability consistent with the law.
-What constitutes a reasonable accommodation depends on the circumstances and thus will be addressed by the Group on a case-by-case basis.
+The Company as a member of FOURLIS Group will provide reasonable accommodation to otherwise qualified employees with a disability consistent with the law.
+What constitutes a reasonable accommodation depends on the circumstances and thus will be addressed by the the Company as a member of FOURLIS Group on a case-by-case basis.

-With a view to achieving a sustainable and balanced development, the Group sees increasing diversity at the Board & Executive Officers level as an essential element in supporting attainment of its strategic objectives and its sustainable development.
+With a view to achieving a sustainable and balanced development, the Company as a member of FOURLIS Group sees increasing diversity at the Board & Executive Officers level as an essential element in supporting attainment of its strategic objectives and its sustainable development.